- 1 mad cow disease

 Avoid as a noun.
 Prefer decision, agreement, or another more precise alternative.

-This phrase is often used to give a spurious sense of physical action when in fact the only action has been verbal, e.g. Clinton moved to head off congressional opposition to his budget plans when he said....
+This phrase is often used to give a spurious sense of physical action when in fact the only action has been verbal, e.g., “Clinton moved to head off congressional opposition to his budget plans when he said...”
 Avoid it.

 miles per gallon, miles per hour – both acceptable at second and subsequent references, both lower case and without full stops.
 Spell out miles per gallon and miles per hour in full on first reference.

-Not Bombay, India unless in a proper name.
+Not Bombay, India, unless in a proper name.

-Use this word only of violent deaths that have no political overtones and generally avoid unless there has been a conviction.
+Use this word only for violent deaths that have no political overtones and generally avoid unless there has been a conviction.
 Otherwise stick to killing unless the word murder is used in a criminal charge or trial.